 Forbes Magazine quoted you as saying, “The B.S. meter today is higher than it has ever been.
 If you’re not giving people the real deal, and you are not authentic, people will know.”
 What does that mean to FAs?

 It’s worse for advisors than probably any industry.
 When I was a kid, people held the financial advisory industry in high esteem.
 Being a stockbroker was prestigious.
 Unfortunately, over the last 25 years, the financial services industry did everything humanly possible to destroy all that trust and respect.
 Today, the level of trust that consumers have for the industry is extremely low.
 That’s a big hurdle because so many people need help.
+Is the financial crisis mainly responsible for eroded consumer trust?

 The level of trust is very low because many people are doing business unethically.
 All you have to do is look at the billions of dollars that are going to products that should never be sold that don’t necessarily serve consumers.
 The B.S. factor is huge, and that requires advisors to be honest and extremely transparent.
 They need to put the client first.